 • Logistics Director, Mountain Workshops

 Jonathan has bounced around in the visual storytelling world ever since graduating from Western Kentucky University’s PJ program in 1993.
 His favorite newspaper job was in Jackson Hole, Wyoming before being lured away by the money of crazy big weddings.
-For the past seven years he has taught at WKU and has helped run all aspects of the workshops.
+For the past several years he has taught at WKU and has helped run all aspects of the workshops.
 Now his main job at Mountain is to make sure everything comes together without anyone noticing.

 • Jeanie Adams-Smith